RickCarlino/KoalaCards/README.md

 Here's how the app works:

-1. Korean sentences with English translations are loaded into a SQLite database (I use `seeds.ts` for now but an editor is in the works).
+1. Korean sentences with English translations are loaded into a SQLite database.
 1. The app creates a queue of sentences, sorted by scheduling need, which is calculated via a cards age and difficulty.
 1. The app asks the user to take one of three quizzes.
 All quizzes involve listening to Korean speech or speaking Korean sentences into the microphone. 🎤
 1. The user must pass a quiz to move on to the next card.